Marine benthic diatoms from Crete

 Composition of the collected diatom populations

-The analysis of the 2 samples has allowed to list 344 taxa, représenting 60
+The analysis of the 3 samples collected in 2011 has allowed to list 344 taxa, représenting 60

 were not identified and the genus of 4 taxa was not determined.